Symptoms Of Dementia

 Signs of late-stage dementia

 You may already know you or a loved one has dementia.
-Even if it’s something you’ve been aware of for a while, you might not have been told what you can expect when you're in the final stages of dementia.
+Even if it’s something you’ve been aware of for a while, you might not have been told what you can expect when you're in the final stages of the disease.
 Dementia experts have identified these 10 signs that someone is nearing the end of their life:

 1. You can only say a few words or phrases, and they might not make sense.